andre-alves/cocoapods-copy-resources-once/README.md

-# cocoapods-copy-resources-once ⚡️
+# cocoapods-copy-resources-once

 The build phase for copying resources from pods can be very slow if your project or dependencies have many resources.

-This patch attempts to improve the build phase by running it only when needed and not every time you build.
+This patch attempts to improve the build phase by running it only when needed and not in every build.

 *Tested with cocoapods 1.2.0*